-This Accessibility Plan outlines the policies and actions that Randstad Canada has in place to improve opportunities for people with disabilities and to meet our obligations under the Integrated Accessibility Standards of the Accessibility for Ontarians with Disabilities Act, 2005 (“AODA”).
-We will review this Accessibility Plan every five years, and commit to updating this Accessibility Plan following each review to ensure that it continues to meet the needs of people with disabilities and our obligations under the AODA.
+This Accessibility Plan outlines the policies and actions that Randstad Canada has in place to improve opportunities for people with disabilities and to meet our obligations under the Integrated Accessibility Standards of the Accessibility for Ontarians with Disabilities Act, 2005 (“AODA”), as well as the Accessibility for Manitobans Act, 2013 (“AMA”).
+We will review this Accessibility Plan every five years, and commit to updating this Accessibility Plan following each review to ensure that it continues to meet the needs of people with disabilities and our obligations under the AODA and AMA.

 Throughout this Accessibility Plan, references to “employees” should be understood to include all Randstad Canada regular employees, temporary workers, assigned resources, co-operative students, interns and volunteers.

 Randstad Canada is committed to providing our services in a manner that is accessible to people with disabilities, and to providing a safe, dignified and welcoming environment for everyone.
 We are committed to meeting the needs of people with disabilities in a timely manner, and will do so by preventing and removing barriers to accessibility and meeting the accessibility requirements under the AODA and AMA.

 For a complete statement of our commitment to people with disabilities, please refer to our “Statement of Commitment”.

 Randstad Canada provides individualized emergency response information to employees with disabilities when the information is required based on an employee’s known accommodation needs.
 We are committed to providing customers and clients with publicly available emergency information in an accessible format and with appropriate communications supports upon request.